 What is the difference between 4WD vs. AWD, and where CR fits in?
 In this article, we delve into the similarities and differences and how to decide which suits your vehicle needs best.

-When buying a car in Canada, you have to expect you’ll be driving it in bad weather for the majority of the year, so you’d be remiss not to pay attention to how much traction is offered in the models you’re considering.
+When buying a car in Canada, you have to expect to drive it in bad weather for most of the year, so you’d be remiss not to pay attention to how much traction is offered in the models you’re considering.

 Traction is critical because it determines how well your tires grip the road.
-When all 4 tires spin normally while you’re driving, your car moves the way it should without any surprises.
-Good traction comes in handy during inclement weather, less-than-ideal road conditions, and when your car travels on dirt or gravel roads.
+When all 4 tires normally spin while you’re driving, your car moves the way it should without any surprises.
+Good traction is handy during inclement weather, less-than-ideal road conditions, and when your car travels on dirt or gravel roads.

 Here is what you should know about the matter.

 All-wheel drive and 4-wheel drive are similar in many respects regarding traction control.
 Vehicles with either option send power to all 4 wheels when you hit the gas.
 In a 2-wheel drive vehicle, the front or back wheels turn when you put your foot on the accelerator, but not all four.
 AWD and 4WD cars generally accelerate better in slippery conditions compared to 2-wheel drive cars.
 This comes in handy when it rains and snows.
 Think about getting an all-wheel drive or 4-wheel drive vehicle in hilly areas where your vehicle may have a tough time going up a hill in inclement weather.